 What questions were covered during the webinar?

-To give you a flavour of the wide range of questions that were covered in the webinar, here are a few highlights:
+To give you a flavour of the wide range of questions that were covered in the webinar, I have included some highlights below.
+[You may also be interested in my blog about the April 2020 Azure AD Connect update (version 188.8.131.52)]

 We started with a couple of questions that relate to high availability and resilience.
 The important Azure AD Connect feature in this regard is staging mode – effectively a stand-by server, plus multiple PTA agents (if you are using PTA).
 Staging mode was also the answer to another question about best practice for (manual) upgrade or replacement: upgrade or replace a staging server first, then cut over.